allegroai/clearml-server/README.md

 The **trains-server** default configuration can be easily overridden using external configuration files.
 By default, the server will look for these files in `/opt/trains/config`.

-If the configuration is changed while the server is running, to apply the changes you must restart the server (see [Restarting trains-server](#restart-server)).
+In order to apply the new configuration, you must restart the server (see [Restarting trains-server](#restart-server)).

 ### Configuring TRAINS to Authenticate Web Login Credentials

 By default anyone can login to the **trains-server** Web-App.
-You can configure the **trains-server** to allow access only to specific users (with pre-configured user/pass).
+You can configure the **trains-server** to allow only a specific set of users to access the system.

 Enable this feature by placing `apiserver.conf` file under `/opt/trains/config`.